collinzrj/language_confusion_gate/README.md

 </p>

 ## Highlights
 * **Drop‑in at decode time.** Filters tokens by language family *only when needed*, leaving normal decoding untouched otherwise.
+* **Single gate for all languages** No configurations is required for different languages, LCG automatically determines when and which language to mask
-* **Norm-adjusted Self-distillation** The gate learns to predict allowed next‑token language families by distilling the model's own logits.
+* **Norm-adjusted Self-distillation.** The gate learns to predict allowed next‑token language families by distilling the model's own logits.
-* **Compatible with models across different architectures** Evaluated on families like Qwen3, GPT‑OSS, Gemma3, and Llama 3.1.
+* **Compatible with models across different architectures.** Evaluated on families like Qwen3, GPT‑OSS, Gemma3, and Llama 3.1.
 * **Minimal overhead.** Very low overhead, works together with speculative decoding.
-* **Don't harm normal performance** Intervention is rare and doesn’t harm task quality.
+* **Don't harm normal performance.** Intervention is rare and doesn’t harm task quality.

 ---